markcyen/markcyen/README.md

 ### Hi there 👋

+Welcome to my humble Github abode.

+Greatly appreciate you taking the time to view my profile and projects.
+I am a student of software development and seek to create programs that could help others and myself as well.
+My hope is to utilize my prior experiences in finance and government to make a better world.

 <!--
 **markcyen/markcyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.